AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-queries.md

 ---
 # GraphQL Queries

-Let's dive right into GraphQL query syntax with a pretty full-fledged example.
+Let's dive right into GraphQL query syntax with a full-fledged example.

 > Remember, you can try this yourself against https://venia.magento.com/graphql.

-Observe the following GraphQL query, which we'll break down piece by piece:
+Observe the following GraphQL query, which we break down piece by piece:

 ```graphql
 {